 8.3 PARAD

 For many glider deployments, the majority of PAR values are negative, and fail the Global Range QC test (Fig. 28).
 Also, parad_m_par values are orders of magnitude too high or low for several PARAD deployments, or the variable is an array of NaNs, which indicates that the CC_bsipar_par_scaling calibration factor is incorrect or missing (Table 15).
+The issue should be reviewed and annotated.